 You can find Fort Mountain State Park in North Georgia, nestled between Chatsworth and Ellijay.
 Hikers, mountain bikers, and horseback riders all enjoy visiting the 25+ miles of trails within the park, no matter the time of year.

-However, there’s something special about Georgia in the fall, when you can take in the stunning foliage from Fort Mountain’s various overlooks.
-We recommend the Stone Wall, Stone Tower, and West Overlook Trails Loop, an easy 1.5-mile hiking trail, for epic views of the pretty leaves.
+We recommend the Stone Wall, Stone Tower, and West Overlook Trails Loop, a moderate 1.5-mile hiking trail, for epic views of the pretty leaves.
 You can read more about Fort Mountain State Park’s trails here.

 6. Blue Ridge, Georgia